L O A D I N G

 Understanding the distinction between building regulations and planning permission is essential for any homeowner planning an extension.

-- Planning Permission: You might need planning permission for major changes or new construction.
+Planning Permission: You might need permission for major changes or new construction.

-- Building Regulations: Mandatory for any construction to guarantee safety, accessibility, and energy efficiency.
+Building Regulations are mandatory for any construction to guarantee safety, accessibility, and energy efficiency.

-- Submission Process: For planning permission, you’ll need to submit detailed plans to the local authority; building regulations may require separate approval.
+Submission Process: For planning permission, you must submit detailed plans to the local authority; building regulations may require separate approval.

 How Does Living in a Conservation Area Affect Your Planning Application?